 Branka Stipančić, Darko Šimičić, Jadranka Vinterhalter, Martina Matić and Janka Vukmir.

-We worked with a large number of volunteers, including those who have helped us a lot:
+We worked with a large number of collaborators, volunteers, including those who have helped us a lot:

-Davor Kristijan, Željko Mrkšić, Jasmina Fučkan, Ivana Gabrić, Leo Vene, Nina Pisk, Sanja Horvatinčić, Danijela Pandža, Petra Srbljinović, Petra Krolo, Nikolina Pejić, Ivan Peleh, Barbara Majnarić, Leopold Rupnik…
+Branka Cvjetičanin, Davor Kristijan, Željko Mrkšić, Jasmina Fučkan, Ivana Gabrić, Lea Vene, Nina Pisk, Sanja Horvatinčić, Danijela Pandža, Petra Srbljinović, Petra Krolo, Nikolina Pejić, Ivan Peleh, Barbara Majnarić, Leopold Rupnik…

 There were many colleagues and associates working with us during this time, and we are looking forward to all those who are yet to come.

-Agar Pata, Boris Cvjetanović, Branko Čagec, Darko Šimičić, Igor Kuduz, Jadranka Vinterhalter, Janka Vukmir, Karmen Bašić († 1999), Leonida Kovač, Mladen Lučić, Slaven Tolj, Zvonko Maković and Zlatko Gall.
+Agar Pata Since (1999), Boris Cvjetanović, Branko Čagec, Darko Šimičić, Igor Kuduz, Branka Stipančić (until 1999), Jadranka Vinterhalter, Janka Vukmir, Karmen Bašić († 1999), Leonida Kovač, Mladen Lučić, Slaven Tolj, Zvonko Maković and Zlatko Gall.